The first step to OpenGL programming on macOS

 programs.

-is an extension for managing windows.
+The package GLFW is an extension for managing windows.
 OpenGL is a

 bare-bones library which does not concern itself with the creation and